JeffreyDeanBrown/OldhamLabSequencing/README.md

 ## Note:

-Most of the notes on this project and an overview of software used is currently in the project's Microsoft OneDrive Folder.
-I sort out a way to organize & integrate these two things (the OneDrive and this Github) at a future date
+Most of the notes on this project (and an overview of software used) is currently in the project's Microsoft OneDrive Folder.
+I will sort out a way to organize & integrate these two things (the OneDrive and this Github) at a future date.